skibradshaw/laravel-cookie-consent/SECURITY.md

 | Older   | ❌ No Support    |

 ## Reporting a Vulnerability
-If you discover a security vulnerability in Laravel Toaster Magic, please **DO NOT** disclose it publicly.
+If you discover a security vulnerability in Laravel Cookie Consent, please **DO NOT** disclose it publicly.
 Instead, report it confidentially by following these steps:

-1. **Email the Maintainer**: Send a detailed report to [devrabiul@gmail.com] with the subject **[Security Issue] Laravel Toaster Magic**.
+1. **Email the Maintainer**: Send a detailed report to [devrabiul@gmail.com] with the subject **[Security Issue] Laravel Cookie Consent**.
 2. **Include Details**:
    - Affected version(s)
    - Steps to reproduce the issue